THINGS TO DO AND PLACES TO VISIT WHILST ON HOLIDAY AT VILLA MIMARMEL

 Narbonne - The ancient Roman city of Narbonne is approximately 30 minutes drive away.
 On your visit take in the cathedral, the Canal de la Robine, Les Halles (indoor city market) and the Archbishop’s Palace.

 Abbaye de Fontfroide – Fabulous 12th century abbey not far from Narbonne.
 Fascinating history and beautiful, serene building.
-We highly recommend that you take the multi media tour – you’ll be offered a Samsung tablet and audio headset (included in the ticket price but you will need to leave a driving licence or similar as security) which guides you around the abbey and the grounds.
-There is a separate child friendly version too.
 There is an excellent coffee shop and restaurant at the abbey where they offer snacks, a menu du jour and an a la carte menu.
 More details here

 Canal Walk – Take a walk along the canal.
 Our favourite route takes us up to the post office in Ginestas and then along Les Gardes.
 Fork right and you will eventually come to the canal.
 Turn left along the canal.
 Note the boat that a farmer has “parked” in his field to avoid paying mooring charges.
-Eventually you will come to Le Somail (time for coffee?) and then head back to Ginestas via the canal or on the road.
-If you want to extend your walk carry on along the canal over the viaduct up to Port Robine where you can cross over to the other side of the canal on the road bridge before heading back.
+Eventually you will come to Le Somail (time for coffee?) and then head back to Ginestas via the car park behind the tourist office.
+Cross over the main road and then carry on through the vineyards and you will eventually come to the little housing development opposite the village pharmacy.

 Terra Vinea - Situated in Portel-des-Corbieres this is a great place to visit on a day when it’s either raining or you’d like to get out of the sun for a while!
 In essence a little train takes you to an underground museum about the history of wine making in the region built in an old gypsum mine.
 There is a light show after your descent into the mine and then you are taken on a tour around the museum.
 If there is no English guide on duty then ask for the pre-recorded audio set in English.
 At the end of the tour you are invited to sample some of the wines that are stored in the mine.